Russ Harvey Consulting - Computer and Internet Services

 2. it would provide Microsoft more information about the sorts of files you have on your computer which could allow them to create a more accurate profile of you to improve advertising conversion rates.

-Given Microsoft's move to monetize Windows and to experiment with displaying ads in Windows 11 that the latter is very likely.
+Given Microsoft's move to monetize Windows and to expand the displaying of ads in Windows 11, the latter is very likely.

 Return to top